eduardopol/kenect-labs-contacts-api/README.md

       spring:
          cache:
             type: caffeine
-2. API Token: The API token is stored in the application.yml file
+2. API Token and Timeout: The API token is stored in the application.yml file, along with timeout configuration
       ```
       kenect:
          contacts-api:
             token: <replace_this_with_api_token>
+            timeout: 10
 3. Thread Pool Configuration for Asynchronous Processing
       ```
       kenect: